Craftoonix/mcserver_installer/README.md

 ## Contributing

 You are very welcome to contribute to this project!
+Please do so in the original project since this fork is only meant for personal use.
+You may fork this fork if you'd like to make use of it yourself.

-To do so, just create a Pull Request and describe your additions as accurate as possible!
+To contribute on the original project, just create a Pull Request and describe your additions as accurate as possible!
 Feel free to join my [Discord](https://realtm.link/discord) to ask questions about the code's structure etc.